 - That a person whose enjoyment of property has been severely affected by a neighbour’s trees blocking out sunlight should be able to apply to a Local Court under the proposed new procedure.

-- That this new legislation also apply to trees blocking views.
+- That this new legislation also applies to trees blocking views.

 Along the way, thought was also given to how these disputes should be resolved and the role of local government.
 The importance of negotiation and mediation before going to court was highlighted.
 Some considered that councils should play a role in the dispute resolution process as they seemed to be the logical first step, especially as many councils have arborists and manage their own trees.
 Councils and their representatives argued that they should not be involved as they are private disputes, they would not have enough resources and nor did they have the necessary expertise in conflict resolution.
 It was also noted that in NSW, councils do have the power (s 124 of the Local Government Act 1993) to order owners of trees to prevent further or imminent damage but councils are often reluctant to use this power.